-The exciting pace of development of cognitive neuroscience is fed by new technology for measuring the brain and behavior.
+The exciting pace of development of cognitive neuroscience is fed by new technology and methods for measuring the brain and behavior.

 Except in rare cases when a patient is having brain surgery, we need to measure the brain in ways that are non-invasive.
 When a person is performing some task, in an active brain region blood vessels change in size, blood flow and oxygenation, which can be detected safely and quickly using a magnetic resonance imaging (MRI) brain scanner.
 As an example, here are nine slices through the brain (from low to high).
 The hot colors are the brain regions more activated when a people are remembering a visual pattern than when they are just resting, and the cool colors show deactivated regions.